klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 FALSE
 ```

 So we know that we can reach that injection point.
-Before continuing further with the process of bypass the encoding I would like to insert here a nore about PHP `mail` exploitation.
-The following paragraph is copied directly (without any modification) from the fantastic work of <strong>opsxcq</strong>, who previously wrote a post on this vulnerability, found by <strong>Dawid Golunski</strong>, and develop a vulnerable dokcer container to play with it:
+Before continuing further with the process of bypass the encoding I would like to insert here a note about PHP `mail` exploitation.
+The following paragraph is copied directly (without any modification) from the fantastic work of <strong>opsxcq</strong>, who previously wrote a post on this vulnerability, found by <strong>Dawid Golunski</strong>, and develop a vulnerable docker container to play with it:

 --- BEGIN NOTE